UoB-COMSM0166/2026-group-27/README.md

 To define the core features of our game, epics and user stories were created.

-An epic is a core feature or goal in the game that represents a major part of the gameplay and can be broken down into user stories.

-A user story describes a feature from the player’s perspective, explaining what they need and why, using Cohn’s format: “As a [user], I want [goal] so that [reason]” (Cohn, 2004).
-This helped us to develop features step by step while keeping the focus on the users and problem-solving, rather than creating random goals that may not benefit the overall product.
-This ensures that each feature is designed with purpose and improves the experience for the users and the overall quality of the game.
+An epic is a core feature or goal in the game that represents a major part of the gameplay and can be made into user stories using Cohn’s format: “As a [user], I want [goal] so that [reason]” (Cohn, 2004).
+This helped us develop features step by step while keeping the focus on the users and problem-solving, rather than creating random goals that may not benefit the overall product.

-Acceptance criteria were included to determine when a feature has been successfully implemented in the game, using the Given-When-Then format.  to define how each feature should work.
+Acceptance criteria were included to determine when a feature has been successfully implemented in the game, using the Given-When-Then format,  to define how each feature should work.
 “Given” describes the starting state, “When” the action, and “Then” the expected result (de Biase et al., 2024).

 ### Epic: Exploration & Immersion